flo338/optimization-algos/README.md

 In order to use the the optimization algorithms, you need to implement the following protocols: ProblemSolution, Objective, Neighborhood (for the local search) and a ProblemInstance which orchestrates the individual parts.
 This design allows for playing around with different neighborhoods and objective functions easily.
-An example implementation is provided for the box filling problem, where the objective lays in using the smallest amount of fixed size boxes, to store a set of rectangles.
 All optimization algorithms can be run until some termination criterion or step by step.

 **Example usage**: